ssegota/ssegota/README.md

 I am currently employed as a Junior Researcher/Expert Associate at Department of Automation and Electronics, Faculty of Engineering - University of Rijeka.
 I am also a doctoral student of Electrical Engineering - Eelctronic and Information Systems at the same institution.

-Contact me via my profiles on my personal web: ssegota.github.io
+Contact me via my profiles on my personal web at [Github Pages](ssegota.github.io)!
+You can check out my scientific portfolio using ORCiD, Publons, ResearchGate or Google Scholar at the same website.

 <!--
 **ssegota/ssegota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.